-Bags anchored at two points will always perform a little better in this respect, but Givi have made a comfortable, affordable leg bag with a slim profile.
+Bags anchored at two points will always perform better in this respect, but Givi has made a comfortable, affordable leg bag with a slim profile.

 There’s no waterproofing here, but the 600D polyester construction means it should last a long time.